unreal4u/mqtt/README.md

 - Connect to the broker (SSL not tested yet).
 You can connect with virtually all optional parameters the protocol supports, including Will Message.
 The only exception to the rule is the clean session flag.
 This is not tested and may or may not work as intended.
-- Publish QoS level 0 and 1 messages.
-(Note: level 2 should be working as well, but still fixing some bugs).
+- Publish QoS level 0, 1 and 2 messages.
 All protocol supported parameters are also supported, such as retained messages and other options.
-- Subscribe on QoS level 0 and 1 topics (Note: level 2 not entirely supported yet, working on that one).
+- Subscribe on QoS level 0, 1 and 2 topics.
 Connection handling will be done automatically, no need to fiddle with PingRequests and alike.
 - Filters of topics are those used on the protocol itself, which eliminates the likeliness of bugs that may occur from incorrectly parsing such filters.